-Getting a loan has never been easier than today.
-Private lending companies and even banks are now only one tap and click away with the use of the internet.
-You do not have to exert any effort or an ample amount of time just to apply for a loan.
-However, admit or not, as you only focus on getting your loan approved, you tend to overlook some lending terminologies that you do not really understand.
-Thus, before you get into some serious debt, here’s a list of important lending jargon you must be aware of.
+Getting a loan has always been more challenging than today.
+Private lending companies and banks are now only one tap and click away from internet use.
+You do not have to exert any effort or ample time to apply for a loan.
+However, admit it or not, as you only focus on getting your loan approved, you tend to overlook some lending terminologies you need help understanding.
+Thus, before you get into serious debt, here’s a list of necessary lending jargon you must know.

-SEC or Securities and Exchange Commission is the administrative body in charge of regulating and supervising the finance sector in the Philippines.
+SEC, or Securities and Exchange Commission, is the administrative body in charge of regulating and supervising the finance sector in the Philippines.
 They are responsible for formulating policies and commendations about the issues concerning the securities market.
-In terms of lending, SEC makes sure that lenders are operating legally while also protecting the public against exploitation and other unlawful practices.
-If you want to make sure that you won’t be scammed, you can always visit the official SEC website for the complete list of registered lending companies in the Philippines.
+In terms of lending, the SEC ensures that lenders operate legally while protecting the public against exploitation and other unlawful practices.
+To ensure you won’t be scammed, you can always visit the official SEC website for the complete list of registered lending companies in the Philippines.

-In finance, the term “principal” can convey a lot of meanings.
-In talks of loan, “principal” can be defined as the exact amount of money being lent to you, without the interest.
-However, take note that it could also mean as your loan balance after you make payment.
+In finance, the term “principal” can convey many meanings.
+In talks of a loan, “principal” can be defined as the amount of money being lent to you without interest.
+However, note that it could also mean your loan balance after you make a payment.

 3. Interest Rate

 The interest rate is also known as the percentage of the principal or the cost of your loan.
-Lending companies offer different interest rates and you must take time comparing them first before you avail their loan offer.
+Lending companies offer different interest rates, and you must compare them before you avail of their loan offer.

 4. Term Loan

 The most common type of loan is called a term loan.
-Being on a term loan means that you agreed to make regular payments to your lender for a specific timeframe.
+Being on a term loan means agreeing to make regular payments to your lender for a specific timeframe.

-Assets are valuable things you own which you can use as collateral if you will apply for a secured loan.
-A secured loan requires collateral to assure your lender that you will be repaying the money you have borrowed, but in return, they shall allow your loan a lower interest rate.
+Assets are valuable things you own that you can use as collateral if you apply for a secured loan.
+A secured loan requires collateral to assure your lender that you will be repaying the borrowed money, but in return, they shall allow your loan a lower interest rate.

 7. Repayment Period or Tenor

-Tenor is the agreed time for the borrower to repay his or her loan.
+Tenor is the agreed time for the borrower to repay their loan.

-APR or Annual Percentage Rate equal to the estimated amount of interest you need to pay plus the exact amount of the money you have borrowed.
-Take note that APR will depend on the lending company and the type of loan you are applying for.
+APR, or Annual Percentage Rate, equals the estimated amount of interest you need to pay plus the exact amount of the borrowed money.
+So, as you know, APR will depend on the lending company and the type of loan you are applying for.

 9. Loan Calculator

-Lending companies, most especially those you can find online, provide a loan calculator.
-You can use the loan calculator to estimate the loan you want to borrow, base on the terms you want and on the interest rate that the lending company offers.
+Lending companies, especially those you can find online, provide a loan calculator.
+You can use the loan calculator to estimate your loan based on the terms you want and the lending company’s interest rate.

 10. Credit Score